Things to do in Paris

 2The World of Cinema

 Step into the realm of cinema legends.
-From the iconic Marilyn Monroe in her iconic white dress to the legendary Charlie Chaplin, this exhibit celebrates the magic of the silver screen and the stars who have graced it.
+From the iconic Marilyn Monroe to the legendary Charlie Chaplin, this exhibit celebrates the magic of the silver screen and the stars who have graced it.

 Charlie Chaplin